Skip to Content

 Caution

-You should access the private agent's PostgreSQL instance ony when instructed by Jitterbit Support.
+You should access the private agent's PostgreSQL instance ony when instructed by Jitterbit support.

 During the install process, in addition to the default postgres administrator account, a second one is created, with the name jitterbit on Linux, or jitterbitpostgres on Windows.
 This happens whether you use the default or your own PostgreSQL instance.